What Is Gender Harassment?

 - Get help.
 If gender harassment has affected you mentally, emotionally or psychologically, get help from a certified mental health professional.
 Keep copies of bills and documents related to your medical care.

 - Hire an attorney.
-Consult an LA gender discrimination attorney for legal assistance.
+Consult an Los Angeles gender discrimination attorney for legal assistance.
 You may have grounds to file a lawsuit against your employer.